 Newtown is a popular suburb if you are seeking somewhere with a cool vibe.
 The University of Sydney is based here, and its gorgeous building is well worth checking out.
 Stop by Brewtown Newtown for delicious chai tea.

-For more tips check out: 10 Things Not to Miss in Sydney – Insider Tips
+For more tips check out these Insider Tips for Things Not to Miss in Sydney.

 8. Don’t Forget to Wear Sunscreen!